Safer Beginnings

 Our Approach

-Our project has sought to address the danger of disrespectful, abusive or coercive treatment of women and birthing people – whether due to violence, assault or abuse that has impacted on them outside of their maternity care or due to poor care in the maternity system.
+The programme sought to address the danger of disrespectful, abusive or coercive treatment of women and birthing people – whether due to violence, assault or abuse that has impacted on them outside of their maternity care or due to poor care in the maternity system.
 We wanted to draw attention to violations of women’s autonomy, human rights and reproductive health and to find ways to equip women and maternity care professionals to navigate these sensitive topics in a trauma-informed way to both ensure that existing harms or trauma are not exacerbated or triggered and also to help prevent harms or trauma from happening inside the maternity care system.

 We know that individual voices and experiences are vital to improving maternity care.
 By increasing understanding of how culturally specific inequalities related to obstetric and domestic abuse/ violence and FGM/FGC informed care affect women, we have co-produced resources that can empower women from all backgrounds – and in particular those from Black, Asian and minority backgrounds - to seek safety.